Tedward747/Cheat-Engine-Tables/Merge-Nymphs/README.md

     * Disable Idle Check: Normally the game will pause if you're idle for too long, this disables that so you can leave the game running
     * Nymph Book: Require 5 Shells To Show Exclamation Mark: Annoying having the exclamation mark when you can merge 3 when you only want to merge 5.
 Enable then do something to refresh the book, i.e. enter camp or open &amp; close the book.
     * Idle Nymphs Stay Off Map: In camp, any Nymphs that aren't actively harvesting/attacking go to the bottom left corner so they aren't in the way.
+	* Healing Pheremones Ignore Dead Land: Healing Pheremones and Flower Beds don't try to heal any dead land (the tiles you need to merge to heal).
+If there are no healable tiles, the extra goes towards your points as if there were no dead land tiles.
 	* Disable Camera Move/Zoom Limits: Zoom out or scroll around to your hearts content
   * Cheats:
     * Alchemist: